CLI Reference

 # Disable automatic top-up

-weco credits autotopup --disableLogging Out
+weco credits autotopup --disableLogging In

 This command logs you out of your Weco account and removes saved authentication credentials.